Agent Code of Conduct

-“Carrier Content” means Carrier’s flight data and may include, but is not limited to, flight schedules, fares, seat availability, inventory availability, seat assignment, service enhancements, flight information, frequent flyer program account information, and ancillary products and services offered by air carriers.
+“Carrier Content” means, with respect to each Carrier, such Carrier’s Flight Data and may include, but is not limited to, flight schedules, fares, rules, conditions, seat availability, inventory availability, seat assignment, service enhancements, flight information, frequent flyer program account information, and ancillary products and services offered by air carriers.

-The following list of principals and rules is not exhaustive and the Carrier may also publish specific instructions concerning the Carrier distribution policy for certain territories (as for example US, Canada, and Latin America) in accordance with local rules and regulations.
-For such territories, the Travel Agent shall also comply with these specific instructions that were made available on the Carrier websites.
+The Carriers may publish specific instructions concerning the Carriers distribution policy for certain territories (as for example US and Canada) in accordance with local rules and regulations.
+For such territories, the Travel Agent shall also comply with these specific instructions that were made available on the Carriers websites.